oapicf/pinterest-sdk/clients/csharp/generated/docs/apis/BulkApi.md

 Create/update ad entities in bulk

-Either create or update any combination of campaigns, ad groups, product groups, ads, or keywords.
+Either create or update any combination of campaigns, ad groups, product groups, ads, keywords, or labels.
 Note that this request will be processed asynchronously; the response will include a <code>request_id</code> that can be used to obtain the status of the request.

 ### Parameters